DennisBayer/fuzzygit/README.md

   Does basically the same as `fuzzygit`, but did not fit my workflow at the time I discovered it.
 * [git-fuzzy][105] - "interactive `git` with the help of `fzf`".
 Another idea of combining Git and fzf.
-Hava a look, if you're looking for a more visual approach.
+Have a look, if you're looking for a more visual approach.

 ### Useful Third-Party Tools